Submitty/Submitty/migration/README.md

 useful for first spinning up a fresh instance of Submitty as the initial migration for all categories contains the full up-to-date schema dump and does not require any transformations.

+Note: When running the above commands, if a migration file is lacking an `up`/`down` function, a no-op function is run instead that does nothing, but marks the migration then as either migrated or rollbacked.